 Students must obtain permission from faculty to take this course prior to enrollment

 Course Description: The students will be introduced to cytologic material representing specific disease processes which can then be transmitted to the clinicians in the form of meaningful diagnostic terms.
-The student will have the opportunity to observe and participate in the activities in the laboratory under close staff supervision.
+The student will have the opportunity to observe and participate in the activities in the laboratory under close supervision of the staff and faculty.

 Prerequisites: UC Irvine students must have successfully completed the basic science curriculum.
-Extramural students must be in the final year of undergraduate medical education and have completed course work equivalent to UC Irvine's Clinical Pathology and Pathology course.
+Extramural students must be in the final year of undergraduate medical education and have completed course work equivalent to UC Irvine's Clinical Pathology and General Pathology courses.

 Periods Available: Throughout the year EXCEPT during the last two weeks in December